 You would think it would be perfect.

+But I’m the sort of person who can’t be bothered sorting out my own washing machine, let alone someone else’s!
 To me it was a load of hassle that I could be bothered with.
-I sold the flat, paid off my own mortgage and invested the money in shares, pension and….well, Moneymagpie actually.
+I sold the flat, paid off my own mortgage and invested the money in shares, a pension and….well, Moneymagpie actually.

 The property’s value has shot up (grrr) since, but I’m still quietly glad not to have it hanging round my neck.